cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ##### Automated Deployment

-22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current`.
+22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current` directory.
 This will apply each of the Data Foundation layers sequentially.
 This operation will complete in 10-15 minutes, and the Data Foundation will continue asycnchronously in the background.
 This can take an additional 45 minutes.

+    Alternatively you can run each of the layers individually, by following the [manual deployment instructions](#MANUAL-DEPLOY.md).

     Once complete, skip to the **Access the Data Foundation Deployment** section

-##### Manual Deployment

-23. You can also deploy each layer manually.
-To begin, navigate into the `200-openshift-gitops` folder and run the following commands

-    ```
-    cd 200-openshift-gitops
-    terraform init
-    terraform apply --auto-approve
-    ```

-23. This will kick off the automation for setting up the GitOps Operator into your cluster.
-Once complete, you should see message similar to:

-    ```
-    Apply complete!
-Resources: 78 added, 0 changed, 0 destroyed.
-    ```

-24. You can check the progress by looking at two places, first look in your github repository.
-You will see the git repository has been created based on the name you have provided.
-The Cloud Pak for Data (CP4D) install will populate this with information to let OpenShift GitOps install the software.
-The second place is to look at the OpenShift console, Click Workloads->Pods and you will see the GitOps operator being installed.

-25. Change directories to the `210-*` folder and run the following commands to deploy storage into your cluster:

-    ```
-    cd 210-ibm-portworx-storage
-    terraform init
-    terraform apply --auto-approve
-    ```

-    > This folder will vary based on the platform and storage options that you selected in earlier steps.

-    Storage configuration will run asynchronously in the background inside of the Cluster and should be complete within 10 minutes.

-26. Change directories to the `300-cloud-pak-for-data-entitlement` folder and run the following commands to deploy entitlements into your cluster:

-    ```
-    cd ../300-cloud-pak-for-data-entitlement
-    terraform init
-    terraform apply --auto-approve
-    ```

-    > This step **does not** require worker nodes to be restarted as some other installation methods describe.

-29. Change directories to the `305-cloud-pak-for-data-foundation` folder and run the following commands to deploy Data Foundation into the cluster.

-    ```
-    cd ../305-cloud-pak-for-data-foundation
-    terraform init
-    terraform apply --auto-approve
-    ```

-    Data Foundation deployment will run asynchronously in the background, and may require up to 45 minutes to complete.

-30. You can check the progress of the deployment by opening up Argo CD (OpenShift GitOps).
-From the OpenShift user interface, click on the Application menu 3x3 Icon on the header and select **Cluster Argo CD** menu item.)

-    This process will take between 30 and 45 minutes to complete.
-During the deployment, several cluster projects/namespaces and deployments will be created.

 ##### Access the Data Foundation Deployment

-31. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `cp4d` namespace.
+23. Once deployment is complete, go back into the OpenShift cluster user interface and navigate to view `Routes` for the `cp4d` namespace.
 Here you can see the URL to the deployed Data Foundation instance.
 Open this url in a new browser window.

     ![Reference Architecture](images/cp4d-route.jpg)

-32. Navigate to `Secrets` in the `cp4d` namespace, and find the `admin-user-details` secret.
+24. Navigate to `Secrets` in the `cp4d` namespace, and find the `admin-user-details` secret.
 Copy the value of `initial_admin_password` key inside of that secret.

-33. Go back to the Cloud Pak for Data Foundation instance that you opened in a separate window.
+25. Go back to the Cloud Pak for Data Foundation instance that you opened in a separate window.
 Log in using the username `admin` with the password copied in the previous step.

 ### Optional Services